Chadron Police make arrest in 'active shooter' situation

 People are also reading…

-Chadron State College's campus had gone lockdown, with persons on campus also urged to shelter in place.
-Emergency phone notifications were to used to issue an all clear when the situation resolved, Chadron Record Managing Editor Marcus Dykes told the Star-Herald.
+Chadron State College's campus had also gone on lockdown, with persons on campus also urged to shelter in place.

+According to reporting by Chadrad.com, information from police indicated that though shots were fired on multiple occasions, there is apparently no evidence that the man ever fired in the direction of any individual.
+No one was hurt during the incident and search.

 Earlier in the day, Chadron Police issued an alert to the public seeking information about an armed robbery at a local bank.
-It's not yet known if the two incidents are connected.
+Chadron Police have said the two incidents are not connected.

 The Star-Herald will update this report as more information is released.